Blog Posts

 Where Many Organizations Start

-The first step is often a structured assessment of sales effectiveness across several areas:
+The first step is a structured assessment across key areas:

-Understanding these factors typically reveals where the largest performance improvements can be achieved.
+This typically reveals where the greatest performance gains can be achieved.

 Final Thought